atWork Australia

 jobactive | Disability Employment Services | NDIS | atWork Australia

-But with some simple changes to recruitment practices, businesses can significantly widen their talent pool to take in people living with disability-a massively untapped component of the Australian workforce.
+For many employers knowing how to make their recruitment practices more inclusive is half the battle.
+Below are some simple strategies you can use to significantly widen your talent pool to include in people living with disability.
 Remember, when it comes to disability, injury, health condition or disadvantage, the very strengths and skills that help people live with their circumstances are also the skills that are highly valuable in the workplace.

 Here are four simple ways for making your recruitment process a bridge, rather than a hurdle.

-A useful guideline for employers to think about is that if it can be learned on the job, consider leaving it out of the description.
+A useful guideline for employers to think about is that if it can be learned on the job, consider leaving it out of the advertisement (ad).

 For instance, maybe you’ve always gone with ‘three years of industry-specific experience’, but candidates who fall outside this profile can be just as capable and bring along new perspectives.
 Or maybe you’ve asked for people who can type up a report, when there are plenty of people who have mastered assistive technology and can use it to get the same result.

-• Ensure there is an accessible position description available alongside the online posting, so potential candidates who use screen readers can also view it
+• Ensure there is an accessible version available alongside the online posting, so potential candidates who use screen readers can also view it

 • Use clear, easy-to-read language and avoid jargon

-• Consider including a diversity statement that encourages people from different backgrounds to apply, including Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people with disability
+• Consider including a diversity statement that encourages people from different backgrounds to apply, including Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people living with disability.

 1. Shortlist as a group